Skip to main content

 Contracted out benefits on a defined benefit basis

-GMP or section 9 (2B) rights.
-A scheme where the main part of the scheme is defined contribution but the scheme has contracted out on a defined benefit basis and has promised to provide a guaranteed minimum pension (benefits accrued before 6 April 1997) or section 9 (2B) rights (benefits accrued after 5 April 1997).
-This forms part of the members’ overall benefit rather than a minimum amount.
-This option will result in the payment of both benefits to a member.
+Guaranteed Minimum Pensions (GMP) or section 9 (2B) rights.
+Some schemes were set up so that the main part of the scheme provides for defined contribution benefits but the scheme was contracted out of the state second pension on a defined benefit basis.
+Such schemes have promised to provide a GMP (benefits accrued before 6 April 1997) or section 9 (2B) rights (benefits accrued between 6 April 1997 and 5 April 2016) as part of the members’ overall benefit.

 This question relates only to contracting out on a defined benefit basis.
 Contracting out on a defined contribution basis ceased with effect from April 2012.
 Please see the DWP website for more information.

-Select yes even if the scheme no longer offers the particular benefit to active members but there are still members who have any of these types of benefits within the scheme which they built up in the past.
+Select ‘Yes’ if there are members who have any of these types of benefits within the scheme which they built up in the past.

-If you are not sure whether these benefits apply to this scheme, you should refer to scheme documents such as the trust deed and rules, member booklets and announcements, information provided to members on transfer out of the scheme, or annual benefit statements.
+If you are not sure whether the scheme provides these benefits, you should refer to scheme documents such as the trust deed and rules, member booklets and announcements, information provided to members on transfer out of the scheme, or annual benefit statements.
 You could also discuss with your scheme advisers.

 A defined benefit underpin

-The scheme pays the greater of their DB benefit or the annuity/pension which could be provided by their DC ‘pot’.
+The scheme pays the greater of a member’s DB benefit or the annuity/pension which could be provided by their DC ‘pot’.
 The underpin could be on a contracted out (GMP or Section 9(2B) rights) or contracted in basis.
-Additional funding may be needed if the DB benefit is greater.
+Additional funding may be needed if the DB benefit is greater than the benefits that could be provided by the member’s DC pot.
 This option will result in the payment of one benefit on an 'either/or; basis'.

-If you are not sure whether these benefits apply to this scheme, you should refer to scheme documents such as the trust deed and rules, member booklets and announcements, information provided to members on transfer out of the scheme, or annual benefit statements.
+If you are not sure whether the scheme provides these benefits, you should refer to scheme documents such as the trust deed and rules, member booklets and announcements, information provided to members on transfer out of the scheme, or annual benefit statements.
 You could also discuss with your scheme advisers.

-The ‘pot’ could be calculated by reference to final or average salary (eg 3/80 of final salary for each year of service) with a guarantee that the sum available will not fall, and may benefit from a guaranteed rate of interest.
+The pot could be calculated by reference to a member’s final or average salary (for example, 3/80 of final salary for each year of service) or simply to a fixed sum per year of service, so that the total minimum sum available at retirement is known in advance.
+Some schemes also, or as an alternative, may provide accrued benefits with a guaranteed rate of investment return.
 This may be called a cash balance scheme.

-Select yes even if the scheme no longer offers the particular benefit to active members but there are still members who have any of these types of benefits within the scheme which they built up in the past.
-This question is designed to identify where guarantees are being provided by the scheme itself.
+Select ’Yes’ even if the scheme no longer offers the particular benefit to active members but there are still members who have any of these types of benefits within the scheme which they built up in the past.
+This question is designed to identify where guarantees as to the amount that will be available for benefits are being provided by the scheme itself.
 The type of fund invested in (for example with-profits) is not relevant.

-If you are not sure whether these benefits apply to this scheme, you should refer to scheme documents such as the trust deed and rules, member booklets and announcements, information provided to members on transfer out of the scheme, or annual benefit statements.
+If you are not sure whether the scheme provides these benefits, you should refer to scheme documents such as the trust deed and rules, member booklets and announcements, information provided to members on transfer out of the scheme, or annual benefit statements.
 You could also discuss with your scheme advisers.